-A student will not be allowed to register in the University again until all previous term-bill charges have been paid and no loan is in default.
+A student will not be allowed to register at the University again until all previous term-bill charges have been paid and no loan is in default.

-Clearance for Return
+Clearance For Return

-After a hospitalization or emergency room visit by one of its students, or in other circumstances that raise serious questions about the student's health or well-being and reasonably call into question their ability to function as a student in the HGSE environment, HGSE ordinarily will not permit that student to return to enrollment or participation in any Harvard-related programs or activities before making its own assessment of the suitability of the student's return.
+After a hospitalization or emergency room visit by a student that raises serious questions about the student's health or well-being or in other circumstances that raise serious questions about a student's health or well-being and reasonably call into question their ability to function as a student in the HGSE environment, HGSE ordinarily will not permit that student to return to enrollment or participation in any Harvard-related programs or activities before making its own assessment of the suitability of the student's return.
 (See "Procedure for Notice and Consultation").
 To better inform that assessment, students are expected to notify both HGSE and HUHS of any hospitalization or emergency department visit.
 HUHS can be notified by phone 24 hours a day, seven days a week, at 617-495-5711.